U.S. flag

 In-processing for Unescorted Access to Facilities or Networks

-Classified Contractors cannot be processed to perform work on any classified contract until the COR receives an ISP-executed DD 254.
-Contractors and CORs, within NOAA, NIST, and Census, that require a badge (PIV or CAC), please follow the standard operating procedures at the badging offices within those bureaus.
+Classified Contractors cannot be processed to perform work on any classified contract until the COR receives an ISP-executed and CO released DD 254.

 After contract has been awarded:

-1. The COR completes and submits the Contractor Sponsorship Form to [email protected].
+• Sponsorship: COR submits the Contractor Sponsorship Form to [email protected].

-If SCI access is required, an SCI access request memo must be sent by the COR to [email protected] after the collateral clearance is granted.
-An active Top-Secret PCL is required for SCI eligibility.
-The Department Special Security Office (DSSO) will conduct an indoctrination brief once SCI access is approved.
+If Sensitive Compartmented Information (SCI) access is required, an SCI access request memo must be sent by the COR to [email protected] after the collateral clearance is granted.
+An active Top Secret PCL is required for SCI eligibility.
+The Department Special Security Officer (DSSO) or Bureau Special Security Representative will conduct an indoctrination briefing once SCI access is approved.
 SCI debriefing will be required prior to personnel departure from the contract.

 Out-processing:

-Complete the HCHB Contractor Out-Processing form and follow the procedures for all out-processing contractors.
+Complete the HCHB Contractor Out-Processing Form and SF 312 debrief, then follow the procedures for all out-processing contractors.

 • Submit the completed form to return to the Security Service Center, HCHB room 1522 or [email protected], and all badges with other government-issued keys and/or access cards.